Open Access Policy

 • Use for the purposes of monetary reward by means of sale, resale, license, loan, transfer, or another form of commercial exploitation such as marketing products.

-Suppose you wish to reuse your own article (or an amended version) in a new publication for which you are the author, editor, or co-editor.
-Prior permission is not required (with the usual acknowledgments).
+No prior permission is required if you wish to reuse your own article or an amended version of it in a new publication where you are the author, editor, or co-editor.
+As long as proper acknowledgments are included, you have the freedom to incorporate your work into the new publication.